 Mandatory administrative forbearance must be granted to a federal student loan borrower for the following circumstances:

 If a borrower qualifies for forbearance due to military mobilization, the borrower must provide the lender with documentation of the military mobilization.
 However, the Higher Education Relief Opportunities for Students (HEROES) Act of 2003 (P.L.
 108-76) grants a one-year exception to the documentation requirement (plus three months following this period) if requested by the borrower, a member of the borrower’s family or another reliable source.
 Documentation of the borrower’s military mobilization must be supplied to receive a forbearance beyond this one-year period.

-Lenders may offer a discretionary forbearance to help a borrower repay his/her federal education loan debt if the lender reasonably believes that the borrower is willing but unable to repay the loan.
-For example, if the borrower intends to repay the education loan but is unable to make scheduled payments due to poor health, financial hardship or other acceptable reasons, the lender may offer the borrower a discretionary forbearance.
+Lenders may offer a discretionary forbearance to help a borrower repay his/her federal student loan debt if the lender reasonably believes that the borrower is willing but unable to repay the loan.
+For example, if the borrower intends to repay the student loan but is unable to make scheduled payments due to poor health, financial hardship, or other acceptable reasons, the lender may offer the borrower a discretionary forbearance.
 It is entirely up to the lender whether to approve or deny a borrower’s request for a discretionary forbearance.
 The borrower can request forbearance over the phone or in writing.
 If requested over the phone, the lender will send the borrower a notice confirming the terms of the agreed forbearance within 30 days.
 It is the responsibility of the borrower to review the notice to ensure that the terms reflect the agreed-upon forbearance.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.